 Another important point to keep in mind as you diet is this: Don’t let one violation of your diet program make you feel that all is lost and you might as well throw in the sponge cake and forget about it (emphasis added).
 Acknowledge your mistake and determine to be more disciplined in the future–but don’t let it discourage you completely.
 An occasional fall from grace is bound to happen.
 Recognize it for the momentary slip that it is and redouble your efforts to be careful. ~ John Robert Powers, Secrets of Poise, Personality, and Model Beauty

-During my recent winter break, I spent a lot of time resting and learning about “eating for beauty.”
-Here’s the kicker: The food that the beauty gurus encourage us to eat are the same ones that health food advocates implore us to eat.
+Lately, I’ve been reading a lot about “eating for beauty” in my vintage charm and beauty advice books.
+Here’s the kicker: The food that our mid-century beauty gurus encourage us to eat are the same ones that health food advocates implore us to eat in modern times.
 The crux of the matter is that beauty occurs from the inside out by eating food–especially fruits and vegetables–as close to its natural form as possible and avoiding the chemicals of faux food that clog up our innards, dull our eyes and skin, and zap our energy.

 Eating for loveliness suggestions: